KatCastan/iceman-game/README.md

 ABOUT
 ------
-Video game project I worked on at El Camino College as a part of Professor Solomon Russell's Advanced C++ class.
+A video game project I worked on at El Camino College as a part of Professor Solomon Russell's Advanced C++ class.

 IceMan is a Dig Dug clone written in C++.
 I programmed the enemy AI, level randomization, other game mechanics, characters, and objects.
 The engine, gameplay loop, animation, art, and controls were provided by Professor Russell.